uber/react-view/README.md

 scope?: {[key: string]: any};
 ```

 All outside dependencies in the code editor need to be explicitly passed through the `scope`.
 Why? `imports` do nothing.
-Their only purpose is to make copy pasting easier.
-React View does not include a bundler, so it can't really understand ES modules.
+Their only purpose is to make copy-pasting easier.
+React View does not include a bundler, so it can't understand ES modules.
 For example, if you want to use `styled` function from the `styled-components` in the code editor, you would do:

 ```js
 import styled from 'styled-components';